arangodb/docs/3.10/indexing-geo.md

   may intersect.
 - Polygons in the same MultiPolygon may not share edges, they may share coordinates.
-- Polygons in the same MultiPolygon must be disjoint, in particular, they must not contain each other.

 Example with two polygons, the second one with a hole: